Skip to main content

 Hardware

-The Buck-Boost Converter stage (crudely) has: 2x banks of 22uF ceramic Capacitors (for input and output), 4x N-Channel, 25V 33A MOSFETS in an H-bridge configuration and a Shielded, Powdered Iron 680nH 35A inductor.
+The Buck-Boost Converter stage (crudely) has: 2x banks of ceramic Capacitors (for "cleaning" the signal), 4x N-Channel, 25V 33A MOSFETS in an H-bridge configuration and a Shielded, Powdered Iron 680nH 35A inductor.
 The Converter Stage is controlled by the TI LM5175 Synchronous 4-Switch Buck-Boost Controller.
 For the design of the Converter Circuitry, I have used the PMP20410 reference implementation board from TI, which is custom designed for use in E-Cigarettes.

-The external DAC (MCP4726) and external ADC (ADS1015) have mostly been chosen based on the driver support in the Rust embedded ecosystem.
+The external DAC (MCP4726) and external ADC (ADS1015) have mostly been chosen based on simplicity.
+Ultimately, I have foregone the use of their respective existent drivers in the Rust world (due to the shared I2C bus).
 They are necessary for more granular precision both in measurement of the coil's resistance and for the control of the LM5175 controller.
 Basing the design on a single 18650 cell was the natural choice, as it's the most widely used in E-Cigarettes.

 Schematics